Rob2309/ModernVulkanExampleGame/README.md

 Feel free to suggest features that you are interested in.

+## Building and running
+To build on windows, just open the Visual Studio solution and build/run the project.

+Building on Linux requires g++-11 or a compatible clang version (not tested).
+On Ubuntu, install the following packages:
+`sudo apt install libglfw3-dev libfmt-dev vulkan-sdk`.
+On other distros, find the corresponding packages.
+Then run `make build` or `make run` from the root folder.

 ## Useful resources
 - Vulkan Spec: https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/index.html
 - Vulkan examples: https://github.com/SaschaWillems/Vulkan